eigr/publications_and_talks/SUBMISSION.md

 Building general purpose applications using multiple languages and also having a story how to handle state was our main motivation to explore the space of a serverless runtime to be built as an open source project.
-An abandoned open source project based on an Actor based framework (Akka Cluster) with a promising technical concept, let us to (re) build that runtime we think the BEAM and OTP is a perfect match.
+An abandoned open source project based on an Actor based framework (Akka Cluster) with a promising technical concept, let us to build that runtime.
+And we think the BEAM and OTP is a perfect match.

 ### Personal Info